rwxrob/boost/README.md

    1. Use `apt install`
    1. Use `apt remove`
 1. Create, Move, Rename, and Remove Files

+1. History and Value of Command Line Interfaces
+1. Use Bash, Don't Play the Shell Game (For Now)

 1. Edit Text Files with Vim
    1. Why Vim and Not NeoVim/Emacs/Nano/VSCode?
    1. Restore Esc Key to Its Original Keyboard Home